-French roulette is another variation which has the same wheel as European roulette with a different betting field.
-Additionally, in the French version if the ball lands on the 0, then you’re meant to receive half of your bets back.
+French roulette is another variation that has the same wheel as European roulette with a different betting field.
+Additionally, in the French version, if the ball lands on the 0, then you’re meant to receive half of your bets back.

 You’ll also find even more variations of roulette in online casinos, however once again be wary when playing these as fancy jackpots or extra numbers and bet types will often result in a larger house edge.